Application Criteria & Apply

 - Mentorship is tailored to the sensibilities and individual needs of participants

 Designed to help filmmakers at various career levels, CFC Features is a unique and extraordinary opportunity for writers, directors and producers to advance their scripts and produce their films to achieve maximum critical and commercial success.
 The experience includes a thoroughly tailored development process based on participants' needs, and on the specific creative, technical and business needs of individual projects.

-Films supported by CFC Features include: PUBLIC SCHOOLED, 22 CHASER, RHYMES FOR YOUNG GHOULS, CRUEL & UNUSUAL, MOLLY MAXWELL, OLD STOCK, NURSE.FIGHTER.BOY, THE DARK HOURS, SIBLINGS, 19 MONTHS, KHALED, THE UNCLES, CUBE, RUDE and BLOOD & DONUTS.
+Films supported by CFC Features include: ADVENTURES IN PUBLIC SCHOOL, 22 CHASER, RHYMES FOR YOUNG GHOULS, CRUEL & UNUSUAL, MOLLY MAXWELL, OLD STOCK, NURSE.FIGHTER.BOY, THE DARK HOURS, SIBLINGS, 19 MONTHS, KHALED, THE UNCLES, CUBE, RUDE and BLOOD & DONUTS.